SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Introduction

-Despite the emergence of high-quality benchmarks like MatQnA \cite{weng2025matqna} and HLE \cite{phan2025hle}, none simultaneously resolve this trilemma for the SPM domain.
-There remains a critical need for a benchmark that provides automated expert-level distillation, rigorous temporal separation to ensure data purity, and an evaluation framework robust against speculative reasoning.

-To bridge these gaps, we present SPM-Bench.
-Unlike previous works, we construct a fully automated, near-zero-human-intervention pipeline.
-Our strategy integrates AGS technology with an \textit{llbox}-guided precision cropping mechanism to eliminate 'contextual overload' from complex PDF layouts, delivering distraction-free visual inputs with maximized informational density.
-Most importantly, we introduce the Strict Imperfection Penalty F1 (SIP-F1) score.
-This metric rigorously punishes speculative behavior.
+We built SPM-Bench to address these issues.
+Our pipeline combines AGS technology with VLM-guided precision cropping, producing focused visual inputs with high informational density.
+We present the Strict Imperfection Penalty F1 (SIP-F1) score to penalize speculative answers.

-The contribution of this work is evident, addressing the critical bottlenecks in domain-specific data synthesis.
-Our primary contributions are summarized as follows:

-\textbf{Bench for Scanning Probe Microscopy} We propose an automated Knowledge Discovery and Refinement Pipeline designed for high-value scientific literature.
-This framework transforms raw, unstructured physical science corpora into a high-entropy, expert-level multimodal benchmark for SPM.

-\textbf{High-Fidelity VLM-Guided Segmentation} We propose a novel image extraction pipeline that leverages VLMs to perform semantic-aware spatial localization.

-\textbf{Multi-Agent Adversarial Framework} We implement a robust data synthesis workflow centered on an Advisory Model refinement loop.